rootiest/zippy-klipper_config/guides/GUIDE-axis_limits.md

 This also requires caution, you may or may not physically contact anything, but there's still a maximum range for your Z axis and you want to set it accurately.

-Note the Z coordinates at that position and assign that value to your `z_stepper` `max_position`.
+Note the Z coordinates at that position and assign that value to your `stepper_z` `position_max`.
 This will establish your maximum travel height.

 You can also enter that value in your Slicer settings as the maximum height so that the slicer will not generate prints outside of your printer's physical limits.